heavencandle/kubig_ML/README.md

   - cost function: how **bad** the model is

 6. Data driven problems
-  1) insufficiency
+  1)insufficiency
-  2) nonrepresentative(e.g. sampling bias)
+  2)nonrepresentative(e.g. sampling bias)
-  3) poor-quality
+  3)poor-quality
-  4) irrelevant features ---> feature selection / feature extraction
+  4)irrelevant features ---> feature selection / feature extraction

 7. Overfitting : the model performs well on the training data, but does not generalize well(=underperform on the test data). **happens when the models is too complex relative to the amount and noisiness of the training data.**
-  - soution: 1) simplify the model by selecting one with fewer prarmeters(e.g. a liear model rather than a high-degree polynomial model), reduce number of attributes
+  - soution: 1)simplify the model by selecting one with fewer prarmeters(e.g. a liear model rather than a high-degree polynomial model), reduce number of attributes
-             2) gather more training data
+             2)gather more training data
-             3) reduce the noise in the training data(e.g. fix data errors,dand remove outliers)
+             3)reduce the noise in the training data(e.g. fix data errors,dand remove outliers)

 8. underfitting: when the model is too simple to learn the structure of data
-  - soution: 1) select more complex model with more parameters
+  - soution: 1)select more complex model with more parameters 2)add better features
-             2) add better features
-             3) reduce the constraints(e.g. regularization)
+             3)reduce the constraints(e.g. regularization)

 9. train, validation, tesst set
   - generalization error: error rate on new case